DinoChiesa/Gemini-Function-Calling/README.md

 This script also prints the payloads sent in and out, during this exchange, to allow you to see what's happening.

+When using a scrabble-oriented question, Gemini sends back a request to call the `get_is_known_word` function, and after the app sends back the answer from that, Gemini may also send back a request to call the `get_min_scrabble_word_score` function.
+That shows the iterative back-and-forth.

 ### One note on the `get_weather_forecast` function